 I've found there are two components needed, to learn guitar solos accurately, that are often missing.

 - Proper right hand picking technique

 - Tab sheets that play accompanying audio with a variable tempo

 We'll cover both in this article.
 If you want to refresh on a different topic, we have a complete how to play guitar resource where everything is ordered properly.

 We need to keep this in mind:

 Learning solos is not the same discipline as building chops or playing fast.
-When we learn a guitar solo we're applying a skill that we've (hopefully) already developed.
+When we learn a guitar solo we're applying a skill that we've (hopefully) already developed, like a familiar melody or guitar scale segment.
 That doesn't mean we're speed demons.
 Rather, that we've understood the difference between learning a solo and shredding practice.

 Your primary focus should be learning how to properly engage the right kind of tablature.